 Despite weeks of looking the Title Certificate and documents to my home can not be found.
 The conveyancers who handled the conveyancing in Winterton 4 years ago no longer exist.
 What are my options?

-As long as the title is registered the details of your ownership will be retained by HMLR with a Title Number.
-It is possible to execute a search at the Land Registry, find your property and obtain up to date copies of the property title for a small fee.
-If the property is Leasehold then the Land Registry will usually hold a file duplicate of the Registered Lease and again, a copy can be retrieved for £20 inclusive of VAT.
+As long as you have a registered title the details of your proprietorship will be recorded by the Land Registry under a Title Number.
+It is possible to conduct a search at the Land Registry, locate your house and secure current copies of the property title for a small fee.
+Where the property is Leasehold then the Land Registry will usually retain a file copy of the Registered Lease and again, a copy can be obtained for a small fee.